peterhinch/micropython-tft-gui/README.md

 ## Class DialogBox

+Simplifies building simple dialog boxes based on a set of pushbuttons.
+Any button press will close the dialog.
+The caller can determine which button was pressed.
+The size of the buttons and the width of the dialog box are calculated from the strings assigned to the buttons.
+This ensures that buttons are evenly spaced and identically sized.

 Constructor mandatory positional args:
  1. ``font`` The font for buttons and label.

 Optional keyword only args:
  * ``elements`` A list or tuple of 2-tuples.
-Each defines the text and color of a pushbutton.
+Each defines the text and color of a pushbutton, e.g.
+ ``(('Yes', RED), ('No', GREEN))``.
  * ``location`` 2-tuple defining the dialog box location.
 Default (20, 20).
  * ``label`` Text for an optional label displayed in the centre of the dialog box.
 Default ``None``.
  * ``bgcolor`` Background color of window.
 Default ``DARKGREEN``.